 EMMELINE YONG / Co-founder and Centre Director

 Emmeline co-founded Objectifs in 2003 and continues to oversee the artistic direction and general management at the non-profit gallery and educational space.
 Objectifs has become regarded as one of the leading visual arts centres in Southeast Asia, advancing the practice and appreciation of film and photography both locally and internationally.
-She has served as a judge and nominator for several awards, including the ICON de Martell Cordon Bleu Photography Award and Magnum Foundation Fund.
-She has also curated several photography exhibitions including the annual Women in Photography exhibition at Objectifs, and group and solo shows at the Month of Photography Asia.
+She has served as a judge and nominator for several awards, including World Press Photo and Magnum Foundation Fund.
+She has also curated several exhibitions, with a particular interest in works by women photographers that speak to local and international concerns.
 Emmeline received her degrees from the University of Pennsylvania in Management (B.Sc Econs, The Wharton School) and Economics (B.A, College of Arts and Sciences).

 CHELSEA CHUA / Programme Director

-Chelsea Chua curates and manages projects and exhibitions at Objectifs.
-She is the curator for Stories That Matter, Objectifs’ annual documentary programme, and runs the Objectifs Documentary Awards, Curator Open Call and its artist residency programme.
-Chelsea is interested in the possibilities of non-fiction visual storytelling and the intersections of film and photography with visual art.
-Most recently, she was the Marketing Manager at The Substation from 2012 to 2015, where she managed its communications and marketing, and edited its quarterly publication, ISSUE.
+Chelsea curates and manages programmes at Objectifs.
+She is the curator for Stories That Matter, an annual programme at Objectifs that showcases the possibilities of non-fiction visual storytelling.
+Other programmes she manages at the centre include the Objectifs Documentary Awards, Curator Open Call and the centre’s artist residency programmes, which supports the development of filmmakers, photographers, artists and curators in Singapore and the region.
+Chelsea has also led collaborations such as ‘Personally Speaking: The Art of Caregiving’, a visual arts project produced for the Lien Foundation.
+She was previously Marketing Manager at The Substation (2012 to 2015), where she oversaw the centre’s marketing and communication initiatives.
 Chelsea graduated from the University of Western Australia with a B.A.(Hons) in Literature and Political Science.

 RYAN CHUA / Outreach Director